 Wrapping your ducts in insulation should solve your “cold winter morning” heating duct popping noise.
 During warmer months, it also reduces the likelihood that condensation will form on the ducts.
 That’s a nice perk.

 But hold on!
 This isn’t as simple as grabbing some duct wrap and some tape and setting aside an afternoon.

 Before you insulate the ducts, you should air seal them to plug all the leaks.
 And that’s a bit more complicated.

 Even insulation won’t stop duct leaks from costing you money, overworking your HVAC system, and circulating unclean air.
 That’s why you should seal duct leaks as part of any duct insulation project.
 And you need to do it before insulating the ducts.

-At PV, our process for duct sealing reduces duct leakage to 4% or less.
-We actually measure our progress during every duct sealing project to ensure we're hitting that ambitious benchmark!
+At PV Heating, Cooling & Plumbing, our process for duct sealing reduces duct leakage to 4% or less.
+We measure our progress during every duct sealing project to ensure we’re hitting that ambitious benchmark!